jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 (3) Section 27 applies to a decision not to grant a licence.

 ### 18 Transfer or assignment of licence prohibited
-A licence may not be transferred or assigned to any person without the prior written consent of the Agency, and any purported transfer or assignment is void.
+A licence may not be transferred or assigned to any person without the prior written consent of the Director, and any purported transfer or assignment is void.

 ### 19 Term of licence
 (1) A licence takes effect on the day it is granted and continues in force until it is— (a) surrendered under subsection (2); or
   (b) suspended under section 23; or
   (c) revoked under section 24 or section 26.
-(2) A holder of a licence may surrender the licence at any time by written notice to the Agency.
+(2) A holder of a licence may surrender the licence at any time by written notice to the Director.

 ### 20 Register of licences
 (1) The Agency must continue and maintain a register of licences.